-4.3 Alternative models
+3.3 Alternative models

 The theoretical and quantitative analyses show that the standard buffer stock model is unable to replicate the large negative effect of unemployment risk on the MPC in the data because the precautionary saving motive and the borrowing constraint have opposite effects.
 Since these two mechanisms are fundamental, consumption models that build on the buffer stock model would also have difficulty replicating the large negative effect of unemployment risk.
+In the following, I discuss two common extensions of the standard model to illustrate that the impossibility result is a robust phenomenon.
-To illustrate this point, consider a two-asset extension of the buffer stock model proposed by Kaplan and Violante (2014).

-Two-asset model In this model, households have access to two financial instruments: a liquid asset with low return and an illiquid asset that provides a high return but incurs a fixed cost for every transaction.
+Two-asset model The first model I consider is the two-asset extension of the buffer stock model proposed by Kaplan and Violante (2014).
+In this model, households have access to two financial instruments: a liquid asset with low return and an illiquid asset that provides a high return but incurs a fixed cost for every transaction.
 Because of the transaction costs, households primarily use the liquid asset to self-insure and adjust their illiquid asset positions occasionally.
 One feature of the model is the presence of wealthy hand-to-mouth households who have high net worth but hold little liquid asset and have high MPC.
 This allows the model to generate a high level of average net worth and a high average MPC.

 How does the two-asset structure possibly change the effect of unemployment risk on the MPC?
 For households who do not plan to adjust their illiquid asset position, they act similarly to households in the one-asset model so the previous logic applies.
 On the other hand, for households who plan to adjust their illiquid asset position, there are two effects.
 First, increasing unemployment risk can discourage the household from investing in the illiquid asset because of the need of liquidity.
 Second, even if the household still chooses to adjust, it can lower the size of the investment or increase the amount of withdrawal as liquidity becomes more valuable.
 Both effects increase the average liquid asset holding in the economy and thereby lower the average MPC.

-In Appendix B.2, I examine the effect of increasing unemployment risk on the average MPC in a calibrated two-asset model.
-I find that the additional portfolio rebalance channel is quantitatively weak because only 10% of the households adjust every quarter.
-This adjustment frequency is broadly in line with the calibration in the literature which implies a frequency between 5% and 9% (Kaplan and Violante 2022, Graves 2023, Bayer et al. 2019), so the null result is not due to a unreasonable calibration.
+In Appendix C.1, I examine the effect of increased unemployment risk on the MPC in a calibrated two-asset model.
+I find that the additional portfolio rebalance channel is quantitatively weak because most adjusting households are withdrawing their illiquid assets for liquidity.
+Higher unemployment risk thus does not affect most households adjustment decisions, as they need the liquidity anyway.
 Given the small effect of the additional channel, the average MPC only slightly decrease in face of higher unemployment risk, same as in the standard one-asset model.